Frequently Asked Questions (FAQs) – City Attorney

 Claim Form and Instructions

 .
-You may also pick up a claim form from the City Clerk's or City Attorney's office.
+You may also pick up a claim form and instructions from the City Clerk's office.

-PLEASE NOTE: THE FORM HAS BEEN UPDATED WITH A NEW ADDRESS.
+PLEASE NOTE: THE FORM AND INSTRUCTIONS HAVE BEEN UPDATED AS OF JAN.
+2016.

 Where do I serve a lawsuit against the City of Berkeley?